rolancon/lazycode-minicode/README.md

 ## Lazycode

-Lazycode is called lazy code because all its characters are unshifted, meaning you can type them on a QWERTY keyboard layout with having to press the Shift key at the same time (or without having to have pressed the CapsLock key first), making it a very lazy code (character set) to type.
+Lazycode is called lazy code because it consists of all the unshifted characters on the keyboard (except for the backtick **`**), meaning you can type them on a QWERTY keyboard layout without having to press the Shift key at the same time (or without having to have pressed the CapsLock key first), making it a very lazy code (character set) to type.
 Specifically, these characters are [in order as the appear on a QWERTY keyboard layout - from top to bottom - and from left to right]:

 the 10 digits